XanaCo/42_02_gnl/README.md

 5. **Efficiency Optimization**: Crafting solutions that are not only functional but also optimized for performance.

-6. **Data Parsing**: Indirectly, the project familiarizes students with the basics of parsing, as they have to detect line breaks and manage partial data reads.
+6. **Data Parsing**: Indirectly, the project familiarizes students with the basics of parsing, as the function has to detect line breaks and manage partial data reads.

 7. **Modular Programming**: Creating a utility function that can be reused in various projects, emphasizing the importance of modular and reusable code.